 Last night’s US Federal Reserve rate decision was somewhat overshadowed by big surges in the so-called Reddit stocks, and the sharp slide in US and European equity markets yesterday, which prompted large swings in pricing and volatility.

 While European markets came under pressure, US markets also fell sharply, with the Dow posting its biggest one day fall since October, a fall that is likely to see European markets open lower this morning.

-In short, pun intended, large hedge fund short positions were getting liquidated, prompting margin calls, and the cashing out of more profitable positions to fund the losses being caused by the Reddit surge in the likes of heavily shorted stocks like GameStop as well as AMC Entertainment, owners of Odeon Cinemas amongst others, which have seen huge gains, amidst big eye watering price swings.
+In short (pun intended), large hedge-fund short positions were being liquidated, prompting margin calls and the cashing out of more profitable positions to fund the losses being caused by the Reddit surge in the likes of heavily-shorted stocks like GameStop, as well as AMC Entertainment, owners of Odeon Cinemas among others, which have seen huge gains, amid big eye-watering price swings.

 Disclaimer: CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.
 The material has not been prepared in accordance with legal requirements designed to promote the independence of investment research.
 Although we are not specifically prevented from dealing before providing this material, we do not seek to take advantage of the material prior to its dissemination.